Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 operations would look like `[[game[0] for game in season] for season in scores]`.

-In NumPy, these nested lists are called *axes*.
+In NumPy, these different levels of nesting are called *axes*.
 The number of axes---the level of nesting---is called the number of *dimensions*.
-Together, the lengths of these lists at each level is called the *shape* of the array (remember that each level has to have the same number of elements).
+Together, the lengths of these lists at each level is called the *shape* of the array (remember that the lists at each level have to have the same number of elements).

 A NumPy array of our scores (using the last representation) looks like this